jakemcc/jakemccrary.com/source/_posts/2017-04-17-climbing-in-el-chorro-spain.markdown

 We were paranoid about renting tents and sleeping pads from the Olive Branch so we brought our own.
 That was unfound paranoia.
 Their tents looked great and renting those would have saved us a ton of luggage space.

-Showers and bathrooms were available and included in the price.

 There was a lounge where people hung out on couches, shot pool, and threw darts.
 Guidebooks and topo maps were available for reference.

-The Olive Branch provides cooking space.
-We never took advantage of it except for making sandwiches.
+Showers and bathrooms were available and included in the price.
+A kitchen and food storage space are also provided.

-We never took advantage of the cooking space because we always purchased breakfast and dinner from the Olive Branch.
+We barely took advantage of the cooking space because we always purchased breakfast and dinner from the Olive Branch.
 You put your name on a list for either meal (either the night before or, for dinner, in the morning) and then you'd have some food prepared for you.

-While I definitely usually cook, or at least open some yogurt, on climbing trips, it was nice having a hot meal ready for breakfast and after getting back from the crag.
+Usually I cook on climbing trips but nice having a hot meal ready for breakfast and after getting back from the crag.
+It reduced the extra tasks that usually intrude on your day.

-If you had breakfast, you definitely weren't doing an alpine start, but at least the day had a chance to warm up some.
+If you had breakfast, you definitely weren't doing an alpine start but at least the day had a chance to warm up.

-Dinner was ready at 8 pm, so that sort of put a limit to how late you were willing to stay out climbing.
+Dinner was ready at 8 pm, so that sort of put a limit to how late we were willing to stay out climbing.

 Wine, beer, and snacks were available for purchase the entire day.
 Wifi was available and as reasonably fast as you might expect for being shared between everyone and powered by either satilite or radio (I forget which).